gparatore123/nightmare/modules/06-ROP/unit_07.md

 What we did, is we inserted a "/bin/sh;" at the start of our input string so that it will execute the shell.
-But there is still a bunch of A's to follow that will cause an error, and exiting the program, does just that:
+But there is still, a bunch of A's to follow that will cause an error, and exiting the program does just that:

 ``` example
 $